renpy/renpy/sphinx/source/cds.rst

 .. class:: Lexer

+    .. method:: error(msg)

+        Adds a `msg` (with the current position) in the list of detected parsing errors.
+This interrupts the parsing of the current statement, but does not prevent further parsing.

+    .. method:: require(thing, name=None)

+        Tries to parse `thing`, and reports an error if it cannot be done.

+        If `thing` is a string, tries to parse it using :func:`match`.
+        Otherwise, thing must be a other method on this lexer object, which is called without arguments.
+If `name` is not specified, the name of the method will be used in the message (or `thing` if it's a string), otherwise the `name` will be used.

     .. method:: eol()

         True if the lexer is at the end of the line.

+    .. method:: expect_eol()

+        If we are not at the end of the line, raise an error.

+    .. method:: expect_noblock(stmt)

+        Called to indicate this statement does not expect a block.
+        If a block is found, raises an error. `stmt` should be a string, it will be added to the message with an error.

+    .. method:: expect_block(stmt)

+        Called to indicate that the statement requires that a non-empty block is present. `stmt` should be a string, it will be added to the message with an error.

     .. method:: match(re)